jalkoby/active_store_accessor/README.md

     # with default values
     active_store_accessor :info, score: { type: :float, default: 0.0 }, active: { type: :boolean, default: true }

+## Requirements & dependencies

+This library has been tested on ruby 1.9.3+ and activerecord 3.2+.
+Any other configurations might have potential issues. `active_store_accessor` doesn't have any external dependency(expect activerecord) and contains only one file with one module.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/active_store_accessor/fork )